B0user/ecg_monitor/README.md

 The Vite dev server proxies `/api` and `/uploads` to the backend.

 ## Features
-- Sender can upload ECG (.pdf/.png/.jpg), view status, and download description when ready.
+- Sender can upload ECG (.pdf/.png/.jpg/.dcm), view status, and download description when ready.
 - Reviewer sees pending ECGs, opens one, writes description, and marks as "described".
+- DICOM support: DICOM files are stored under `uploads/` and can be viewed via a simple Cornerstone-based viewer at `/viewer/:id` (reviewer only).

 ## Project Structure